Coastal Carolina Chanticleers football: Joe Moglia era (2012–18)

-Jamey Chadwell era (2019–present)
+Jamey Chadwell era (2019–22)

 Jamey Chadwell was introduced as the program's third head coach on January 18, 2019.
-He previously served as the team's interim head coach in 2017 when head coach Joe Moglia took a medical leave of absence.
+He had previously served as the team's offensive coordinator and as its interim head coach for the 2017 season.

 2020 season

 On October 14, 2020, Coastal Carolina got its first win against a ranked FBS team by defeating No. 21 Louisiana 30–27.
 Following the win, the AP ranked Coastal Carolina No. 25, making it their first time as a national ranked team.
 The same week, the College Football Playoff rankings listed Coastal at No. 20.
 For the remainder of the regular season, Coastal remained in the AP Top 25.
 Their highest AP ranking that year was #14 in the fourteenth week, with a CFP ranking of No. 18 the same week.
 Their original opponent for Week 14 (Dec 5th) was Liberty, but Liberty canceled the game citing concerns related to the COVID-19 pandemic.
 Coastal’s new opponent for that week became No. 13 BYU.

-The undefeated Chanticleers created national attention and interest in the team, and their matchup with BYU led ESPN to broadcast College GameDay from Conway on December 5th.
+The undefeated Chanticleers created national attention and interest in the team, and their matchup with BYU led ESPN to broadcast College GameDay from Conway on December 5.
 Coastal won 22–17, with the game ending when BYU was stopped one yard short of the goal-line.
 The victory resulted in Coastal Carolina ranked No. 11 by the AP Top 25 Rankings and No. 13 by the CFP Playoffs for Week 15.
-With the conference championship game scheduled for December 19th, CCU was set up for another showdown with Louisiana.
+With the conference championship game scheduled for December 19, CCU was set up for another showdown with Louisiana.
 However, they would have to settle for a co-championship with Louisiana, with both named champions after the Chanticleers found themselves unable to play when a positive COVID-19 test was found within the CCU team.

-Coastal ended their season against Liberty in the first bowl game in team history, the Cure Bowl, losing 37–34 in overtime.
+Coastal ended its season against Liberty in the first bowl game in team history, the Cure Bowl, losing 37–34 in overtime.